litemoment/litemoment-scripts/README.md

 bash reocat.sh
 ```

-Upon successful execution, a complete 4K video of the event will be generated.
+Upon successful execution, a merged 4K video of the recordings will be generated.